Canon 100D vs Fujifilm X-T1

 Body comparison: Canon 100D vs Fujifilm X-T1

 The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Fujifilm X-T1.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T1 is notably larger (9 percent) than the Canon 100D.
 Moreover, the X-T1 is markedly heavier (8 percent) than the 100D.
 It is noteworthy in this context that the X-T1 is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.